jpdery/moobile-core-doc/Source/Component/Component.md

 ### getPosition([relative]) {#getPosition}

-Returns this component's position relative to an element.
-If unspecified, the position returned will be relative to its parent component.
+Returns this component's position relative to a specified element.
+If unspecified, the position returned will be relative to its parent.

+The component must be *ready* when calling this method otherwise it won't be measured.

 #### Returns: